 What is the Sahm rule exactly?

 The Sahm rule, created by former Federal Reserve economist Claudia Sahm and published in 2019, signals the start of a recession when the three-month moving average of the national unemployment rate rises 0.5 percentage points or more above its low during the previous 12 months.
 It was designed to be a real-time trigger for automatic fiscal stabiliser policies.
-As of April 2026, the reading is 0.47 - just below the 0.50 threshold.
+As of June 2026, the reading is 0.07 - well below the 0.50 threshold.
 It has flagged every US recession since 1970 with no false positives.

 Why does the yield curve invert before recessions?